truenas/middleware/docs/userguide/freenas_cli.rst

 reattached.
 Unlike :ref:`Shell`, :command:`tmux` allows you to have access to a command prompt while still providing access to the graphical administration screens.

 To start a session, simply type :command:`tmux`.
-As seen in Figure 23.9a, a new session with a single window will open with a status line at the bottom of the screen.
+As seen in Figure 24.9a, a new session with a single window will open with a status line at the bottom of the screen.
 This line shows information on the current session and is used to enter interactive commands.

-**Figure 23.9a: tmux Session**
+**Figure 24.9a: tmux Session**

 |tmux.png|

 .. |tmux.png| image:: images/tmux.png
-    :width: 4.5in
-    :height: 3.5in

 To create a second window, press :kbd:`Ctrl+b` then :kbd:`"`.
 To close a window, type :command:`exit` within the window.